Tazinho/snakecase/README.md

 There are 5 different cases available.
 Note that they are all build up on the first ("parsed") case, which (basically) surrounds every word a string consists of by underscores.

-(Please also note that the string "RStudio", which I will use here, is already in its "correct spelling", since it's a [registered trademark](https://www.rstudio.com/about/trademark/) and the following are just artificial examples to familiarize you with the `to_any_case()` function.)
+(Please also note that the string "RStudio", which I will use here, is already in its "correct spelling" and the following are just artificial examples to familiarize you with the `to_any_case()` function.)

 ``` r
 library(snakecase)